TeamFightingICE/Small-Language-Model-for-Fighting-Game-Commentary/README.md

 ### How to run?

-Make sure you have a GPU(Nvidia) and linux enviroment.
+1.Make sure you have a GPU(Nvidia) and linux enviroment.
 (Python 3.11)

+2.run
-pip install pyftg loguru numpy sentencepiece

-pip install transformers==4.30.0
+pip install pyftg loguru numpy sentencepiece pip install transformers==4.30.0

+3.
 Install the PyTorch version that matches your CUDA environment.

+4.
 Ensure the FightingICE Java server is running and listening on 127.0.0.1:31415

+5.
 Start the combat and commentary system:  python real_ftg_launcher.py --games 3 --opponent RandomAI

 Common Arguments:

 --games: Number of matches to play (default: 5).
 --opponent: Opponent AI name (e.g., RandomAI, MctsAi23i).
 --character: Character to use (default: ZEN).
 --device: Compute device to use (cuda or cpu).
 --no-commentary: Disable real-time commentary and the UI overlay.

+6.
 Subtitle Overlay Guide
 Upon running the script, a black semi-transparent bar will appear on your screen.